Coloring Salvation: Other Half

-Now, I don’t go to bars because I don’t drink and I feel guilty taking up a seat sipping ginger ale for an hour and half.
+Now, I don’t go to bars because I don’t drink and I feel guilty taking up a seat sipping ginger ale for an hour and a half.
 I also don’t really shoot pool or watch sporting games.
-Kris does all those things though and this particular bar had some cool neon I glimpsed from the sidewalk, so I changed my plans to his plans, not for the art but for the effort.
+Kris does all those things though and this particular bar had some cool neon so I changed my plans to his plans, not for the art but again, for securing our connection.

 … become inflexible.